project-chip/connectedhomeip/docs/silabs/wifi/SW_SETUP.md

 Matter Accessory Device images from scratch, you can download the MAD images for Wi-Fi from this software release on the
 [Matter Artifacts Page](../general/ARTIFACTS.md)

-> **Note:** A pre-built image is not available for SiWx917 in SoC mode.
-It must be built from scratch in this release.
-> Pre-built images will be provided in the next release.

 Once you have downloaded the image you require for your device, you can skip forward to the instructions for running the demo.